 - Certain corporate or partnership property acquired in a non-taxable transfer

 MACRS convention determines the number of months for which you can claim depreciation during a partial year, either when you first placed the asset in service or when you disposed of it.

 The mid-month convention only applies to residential rental property, nonresidential real property, and railroad grading or tunnel bore.
 It simply means that you get a half month's worth of depreciation no matter when that asset was placed into (or taken from) service during that month, whether that was at the beginning, middle, or end of the month.

 The half-year convention works the same way but instead of the month it goes by the year.
 In other words, you'll get 6 months' depreciation if the asset was placed into service or disposed of during the year, no matter if it was in January or December.

 Finally, there's the mid-quarter convention, which can be used for assets that the mid-month convention doesn't apply to, if the total depreciable basis of assets subject to MACRS placed into service during October, November, and December amounts to over 40% of the depreciable basis of all assets (other than residential rental property, nonresidential real property, railroad grading, tunnel bore, and assets that were both placed into service and disposed of during the same year) subject to MACRS that were placed into service during that year.
 This convention gives you a half-quarter (1.5 months' worth of depreciation) for the quarter in which the asset was either placed into service or disposed of.

-For example, if you purchased a business vehicle in October, November, or December, and that was the only asset you placed into service during the tax year, you'd go with the mid-quarter convention.
-But if you bought a vehicle in September or an earlier month, you'd go with the half-year convention.
+Example: you purchased a business vehicle in October, November, or December and that was the only asset you placed into service during the tax year.
+You'd use the mid-quarter convention for the vehicle.
+However, if you bought the vehicle in September or an earlier month, you'd go with the half-year convention.